Abhisheks2253/Programming-for-Analytics-assignments/README.md

 #### The solveTSP_SA returns a **VeRoViz “assignments” dataframe**, as described here: https://veroviz.org/docs/assignments.html

-## Recommended to download and run the notebook for visuals of nodes and route
+## Note: Kindly download and run the notebook for visuals of nodes and route